 The Israeli education system is strongly underpinned by the goals of imparting civic values, technological and analytical skills, and knowledge of Jewish heritage to students.

-Schools in Israel are generally more informal compared with those in America and the UK and teachers and principals are addressed by their first names.
+Schools in Israel are generally more informal compared to those in America and the UK, and teachers and principals are addressed by their first names.
 The curriculum tends to be broader than that found in North American schools and emphasises mathematics, science and foreign language learning.

 Kindergarten and elementary schools follow a progressive model, valuing experience and social exchange, as well as creativity, play and emotional development.

 Hebrew is the main language spoken in institutions of higher education, whereas Arabic is the language of instruction at Israel’s three teacher-training colleges.
 Despite this, many programmes and courses are taught in English.

 The academic calendar year follows the Hebrew calendar.

 Israel provides free and compulsory education for all children from the age of six through to 18 years.
 While tuition is free, textbooks and school supplies usually need to be purchased.
 Other fees are generally required for extra-curricular activities, such as school trips.

 Although the public education system is of a generally high standard, many expats don't enrol their children in public schools as the language of instruction is in Hebrew.

 Private schools in Israel follow the basic curriculum as set by the state, however, they follow different teaching standards and philosophies.
 As such, there are some English-language private schools in Israel, which might be an attractive option for expat children that don't speak Arabic or Hebrew.